 By Susan Altenburger

-The US Navy asked Phil Bolger & Friends Inc. (PB&F) to develop a container-transportable power cruiser.
+Gadabout came about after the US Navy asked Phil Bolger & Friends Inc. (PB&F) to develop a container-transportable power cruiser.
 This was a rather irresistible opportunity.
 We had been developing a modest sequence of design concepts to match a variety of unusual requirements for the Navy.
 This time they wanted us to design this craft, and manage the prototyping of the project from the earliest stages of construction to final testing.
 While our design office had never built anything bigger than perhaps 16 feet, we understood the basics of how any design would be built.

 In pursuit of a collaborative model, the US Navy would put up a modest budget which would then be matched by the City of Gloucester.
 The Navy would stretch its limited research funds, and the City would get to explore working with this most potent marine industrial partner — a rare opportunity for marine-industrial development.
 If successful, this first modest step might result in increasingly more ambitious collaborations in the future.